Erin Faith Allen | WWII Historian & Founder of Fortitude Research

 The result is a form of wartime reconstruction that honors fact, context and the psychological truth carried by veterans, survivors, and their descendants.
 My approach combines forensic precision, human depth, emotional intelligence, psychological truth, and archival rigor.

-These principles guide every investigation, whether I am retrieving primary documents at the National Archives, analyzing operational movements, reconstructing the details of a wound received on the battlefield, restoring the story of a displaced civilian woman, or bringing clarity to a narrative that has been fragmented by time.
+These principles guide every investigation, whether I am retrieving primary documents at the National Archives, curating a personalized tour for a family, analyzing operational movements, reconstructing the details of a wound received on the battlefield, restoring the story of a displaced civilian woman, or bringing clarity to a narrative that has been fragmented by time.

-Over the past several years, my work has supported hundreds of families seeking clarity, answers, and restoration in the historical record.
-This has included multi-year WWII reconstructions, manuscript refinement for publication, family-commissioned wartime histories, German and U.S. archival sourcing for publication, documentary development, and institutional research - including the ability to read and translate Sütterlin, the handwriting used in German records of the period.
+Over the past decade, my work has supported hundreds of families seeking clarity, answers, and restoration in the historical record.
+This has included multi-year WWII reconstructions, manuscript refinement for publication, family-commissioned wartime histories, German and U.S. archival sourcing for publication, documentary development, and institutional research, including the ability to read and translate Sütterlin, the handwriting used in German records of the period.

 I have been a recipient of the Amber Grant for Women in Business, and a Rainbow Division Veterans Foundation grant for research.